pachadotdev/economiccomplexity/README.md

 ## Description

-`economiccomplexity` is a package to build bipartite networks such as countries and their exported products.
+`economiccomplexity` is a package that implements different computation methods to create bipartite networks such as countries and their exported products, and it can be used to explore different kind of relations such as countries and their spoken languages.

+This package implements the equations described in Mariani, et al.
+(2015) <doi:10.1140/epjb/e2015-60298-7> and Hausmann, et al. (2014)
+<doi:10.7551/mitpress/9647.001.0001>.

 ## Installation